An0nUD4Y/Cybersec-Talks/README.md

-# Cybersec-Talks---Resources
+# Cybersec-Talks
+## Resources
-This Repo Contains all the resources and presentation I have done.
+This Repo Contains all the resources and presentation slides I have done.